Rowland Hassall: Missionary

 The missionary ship "Duff" arriving in 1797 at Otaheite, lithograph by Kronheim & Co.

-The cession of the district of Matavai in the island of Tahiti to Captain James Wilson for the use of the London Missionary Society missionaries.
+The cession of the district of Matavai in the island of Tahiti to Captain James Wilson for the use of the London Missionary Society.
+Wife Elizabeth is shown (kneeling).

 Hassall joined the London Missionary Society (LMS) as an artisan missionary, having been recommended by Burder, who was a director of LMS.
 The four Hassalls sailed the Duff to Tahiti in 1796 and arrived on 5 Mar 1797.
 It was the first ship that sailed LMS missionaries to the South Seas.
 Hassall worked as a carpenter and a blacksmith.
 Their son Jonathan was born in Tahiti.
 Due to unrest with the Tahitians, the Hassalls fled Tahiti in 1798.
 They travelled with their brother-in-law Rev. James Cover and other missionaries on the Nautilus, arriving in Port Jackson (Sydney) in May 1798.
 At the time of their arrival, Port Jackson was a small community, with British officers living in seven huts made of wattle and daub with a thatched roof.
 Supplies arrived only once a year, leaving the inhabitants near starvation at times.

 William Henry and James Cover established an itinerant ministry at preaching stations, including Kissing Point and Toongabbie.
 Hassall was a "Calvinistically-oriented Methodist and Presbyterian itinerant preacher" who rode on horseback to serve these communities.
 The Hassalls built a house on a plot of land that they were granted seven miles from Port Jackson.
 They had hired servants, one of whom came across a box with a false bottom hiding £600 several months after their arrival.
 Two men broke into their house and threatened their lives if they did not hand over their money.
 In the struggle, Hassall was "insensible on the floor" and Elizabeth's arm was wounded when the thieves wrestled a sword from Hassall.
 It took some time for Hassall to heal, but he did not press charges.

 In 1800, Hassall took over Cover's position.
 Hassall raised funds for books and monies for Kissing Point school, which was operated by Matthew Hughes.
 William Wilberforce was a benefactor.
 In 1803, Hassall and William Crook were co-ministers at Castle Hill.
 In 1804, the Hassalls moved to Parramatta and built a house along the Parramatta River, that was used for parish meetings, Christian outreach, and education.
 It was a base for missionaries who visited the colony on their way to the Pacific islands.

 Presbyterian and Calvinistic Methodist people settled at Portland Head on the Hawkesbury.
 He ministered to them and helped them build a chapel in 1808.
 He continued to give sermons on Friday and Sunday evenings in Parramatta.
 He co-founded the New South Wales Sunday School Institution in 1815.
 He communicated with fellow missionaries throughout his life.